denhamparry/talks/2019/06/blueconf/contributingwithnocode/TALK.md

   * Ian Kent - Monzo.
     * Wait, Monzo?
   * Me
-* Don't need to know code to run meetups.
 * Why did we start one up when there was one already?
   * We didn't know about the others.
 * Do we care that other meetups run?